emmonh/arch-dotfiles/README.md

 ### Set-up Working Network Configuration

-Before setting up the bootloader I like to setup the network configuration.
-The architecture I use uses the following components (make sure they are all installed beforehand):
+Before setting up the bootloader I like to make sure the network configuration works.
+The architecture I use uses the following components:

 - `iwd` is in charge of wireless authentication only (`wlan`-like interfaces).
 - `systemd-networkd` is in charge of ethernet connections (`eth`-like interfaces) and DHCP protocol for both `wlan` and `eth` interfaces.
 - `systemd-resolved` is in charge of DNS resolution.

-We'll be taking `wlan0` and `eth0` as example interfaces.
-Network interfaces can be listed with
+Take `wlan0` and `eth0` as example interfaces.
+Network interfaces can be listed with:

 ```
 # ip link
 # ip a           # More details
 ```

-For `systemd-networkd`, in the folder `/etc/systemd/network`, a `XX-interface.network` file must be created for each network interface we want to use.
-The file naming follows this structure because of 1) files being evaluated alphabetically (in case there were different files for one same network interface) and 2) to make the management easier in case we'd like to change something.
+For `systemd-networkd`, in the folder `/etc/systemd/network`, create a `XX-interface.network` file for each network interface you intend to use.
+The file naming follows this structure because of 1) files being evaluated alphabetically (in case there were different files for one same network interface) and 2) to make the management easier when doing changes.

-In this case, it would be two files named `01-eth0.network` and `02-wlan0.network` with the following content:
+For this example, it would be two files named `01-eth0.network` and `02-wlan0.network` with the following content:

 ```ini
 [Match]